top of page

 Most people have engaged in procrastination at some point in their lives.

 Procrastination involves the intentional decision to delay or avoid a task.
-While individuals with ADHD might be prone to procrastination, it shouldn't be conflated with ADHD paralysis.
+While ADHDers might be prone to procrastination, it shouldn't be conflated with ADHD paralysis.

 The Toll of the ADHD Paralysis